aysark/logtrail4ags/readme.md

 ## Get Started
 ### Install Dependencies
 You will need to choose a host machine which will be where you view all the logs.
-Then go ahead and install the elastic stack stack on the host machine:
+Then go ahead and install the elastic stack on the host machine:
 1. install elasticsearch: https://www.elastic.co/guide/en/elasticsearch/reference/5.6/install-elasticsearch.html
 2. install kibana: https://www.elastic.co/guide/en/kibana/5.6/install.html
 3. install logstash: https://www.elastic.co/guide/en/logstash/5.6/installing-logstash.html